channable/icepeak/README.md

 `access_token=<token>` query string parameter, the former taking precedence over the latter.

-If additionally, a secret is passed to the application via `--jwt-secret` or the `JWT_SECRET` environment variable, the former taking precedence over the latter, a supplied token is only considered valid if it has a valid signature, has not expired and has been issued before it is used.
+Additionally, a secret is may be passed to the application via `--jwt-secret` or the `JWT_SECRET` environment variable, the former taking precedence over the latter.
+This secret is used to verify the HS256 signature of incoming tokens.
+A supplied token is only considered valid if it

+- has a valid signature,
+- has not expired and
+- has been issued before it is used.

 If no secret is supplied, icepeak assumes that the tokens it receives have been checked by a proxy that did all the verification.
 In that case, only the